krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/README.md

 5. Running predictions on the model
 6. Running Grad CAM insights on the final attention layer

-* bc.ipynb contains the end-to-end code for Image classification
+* notebooks/classification_breast_cancer.ipynb contains the end-to-end code for Image classification
-* bc.ipynb contains the end-to-end code for Semantic Segmentation.
+* notebooks/segmentation_breast_cancer.ipynb contains the end-to-end code for Semantic Segmentation.
 * app.py contains the streamlit app code.
 * utils and helper folders contain modules for app.py